Coastal Carolina vs. Buffalo NCAA Football Odds, Plays and Insights | September 18, 2021

 Buffalo Stats and Trends

-- When Buffalo churns out more than 324.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Buffalo amasses more than 324.5 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Bulls have turned the ball over two times this season, two more turnovers than the Chanticleers have forced (0).
+- This season the Bulls have turned the ball over two times, two more than the Chanticleers' takeaways (0).

 Coastal Carolina Top Players

-- Grayson McCall has passed for 262 yards while completing 84.2% of his throws (16-of-19), with one touchdown and zero interceptions (262 yards per game).
-He's also rushed two times for 24 yards, averaging 24 yards per game.
+- This year, Grayson McCall has put up 262 passing yards (262.0 yards per game) while going 16-for-19 (84.2% completion percentage) and throwing one touchdown and zero interceptions.
+He has tacked on 24 rushing yards on two carries, averaging 24.0 yards per game.

-- Shermari Jones has rushed for a team-high 100 yards on nine attempts (100 yards per game) and two touchdowns.
+- Shermari Jones has nine attempts for a team-high 100 rushing yards (100.0 per game) and two touchdowns.

-- So far this year Reese White has run for 62 yards on seven carries (62 ypg), with two rushing touchdowns.
+- Reese White has 62 yards on seven carries (62.0 ypg), with two rushing touchdowns.

-- Jaivon Heiligh has hauled in six passes for a team-high 133 yards with one touchdown.
-He averages 133 yards per game.
+- Jaivon Heiligh has racked up six receptions for 133 yards, best on his team, and one touchdown.
+He averages 133.0 receiving yards per game.

-- Isaiah Likely's stat line this year shows five catches for 64 yards.
-He puts up 64 receiving yards per game.
+- Isaiah Likely has added 64 yards on five catches.
+He averages 64.0 receiving yards per game this year.

 Buffalo Top Players

-- Kyle Vantrease leads his team with 231 passing yards (231 per game) and has a 78.9% completion percentage (15-of-19), throwing one touchdown pass and zero interceptions.

-- Ron Cook Jr. has rushed for a team-leading 94 yards on 14 carries (94 yards per game) while scoring one touchdown.
+- Ron Cook Jr. has churned out a team-best 94 rushing yards (94.0 per game) and one touchdown.

-- Kevin Marks has 72 yards on 13 carries (72 ypg), with two rushing touchdowns.
+- Kevin Marks has rushed for 72 yards on 13 carries (72.0 yards per game), with two touchdowns on the ground this year.

-- Quian Williams has racked up five catches for 96 yards, best on his team.
-He averages 96 receiving yards per game.
+- Quian Williams has reeled in five passes for a team best 96 yards.
+He averages 96.0 yards per game.

-- Jovany Ruiz has also contributed with three catches for 76 yards and one touchdown this year.
-He averages 76 receiving yards per game.
+- Jovany Ruiz has added three catches for 76 yards and one touchdown this year.
+He puts up 76.0 receiving yards per game.

-- Marlyn Johnson has caught one pass for 26 yards and one touchdown, averaging 26 yards per game this year.
+- This season Marlyn Johnson has caught one pass for 26 yards and one touchdown, averaging 26.0 receiving yards per game.